Kanamycin kinase

-Aminoglycoside-3'-phosphotransferase (APH(3')), also known as aminoglycoside kinase, is an enzyme that primarily catalyzes the addition of phosphate from ATP to the 3'-hydroxyl group of a 4,6-disubstituted aminoglycoside, such as kanamycin.
-However, APH(3') has also been found to phosphorylate at the 5'-hydroxyl group in 4,5-disubstituted aminoglycosides, which lack a 3'-hydroxyl group, and to diphosphorylate hydroxyl groups in aminoglycosides that have both 3'- and 5'-hydroxyl groups.
+Aminoglycoside-3'-phosphotransferase (APH(3'), EC 2.7.1.95) is an enzyme that catalyzes the addition of phosphate from ATP to the 3'-hydroxyl group of a 4,6-disubstituted aminoglycoside such as kanamycin.
 Primarily positively charged at biological conditions, aminoglycosides bind to the negatively charged backbone of nucleic acids to disrupt protein synthesis, effectively inhibiting bacterial cell growth.
 APH(3') mediated phosphorylation of aminoglycosides effectively disrupts their mechanism of action, introducing a phosphate group that reduces their binding affinity due to steric hindrances and unfavorable electrostatic interactions.
 APH(3') is primarily found in certain species of gram-positive bacteria.

 APH(3') catalyzes the phosphorylation of kanamycin A, a 4,6-disubstituted aminoglycoside, at the 3'-hydroxyl group.

 This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:kanamycin 3'-O-phosphotransferase.

-This enzyme is also called neomycin-kanamycin phosphotransferase.
+This enzyme is also known as the (overly broad) names of aminoglycoside phosphotransferase, neomycin-kanamycin phosphotransferase, and kanamycin kinase.
+These names technically can refer to any enzyme that adds a phosphate group to an aminoglycoside antibiotics, not only at the 3' position.
+Most of these enzymes belong to the same protein family, with different subfamilies having a different regiospecificity (where to add the phosphate) and substrate specificity (what to add a phos to).
+Some enzymes can phosphorylate at multiple analogous positions: for example, the APH(3')-IIIa group of APH(3'), found in Enterococci and Staphylococci, are also known to phosphorylate at the 5'-hydroxyl group in 4,5-disubstituted aminoglycosides, which lack a 3'-hydroxyl group, and to diphosphorylate hydroxyl groups in aminoglycosides that have both 3'- and 5'-hydroxyl groups.